syncfusion-content/js-api-docs/api/js/ejReportViewer.md

 ### drillThrough
 {:#events:drillthrough}

-Fires during drill through action done in report.If you want to perform any operation when a drill through action is performed, you can make use of the drillThrough event.
+Fires when the drill through action is performed in the report.
+To perform any operation during the drill through action, use the drillThrough event.

 <table class="params">
 <thead>